 Q: Can formal methods for validation and verification be used with Agile?

 Yes, formal methods i.e. systematic techniques are used partially in Agile.
 In Agile, use cases with testability criteria (user stories) are targeted through scripts & testing phases.
-In Agile, RISK assessment technique is also used to define systematic test scope.
+In Agile, the RISK assessment technique is also used to define systematic test scope.

 Ideally, Agile leverages benefits of all the three testing techniques – systematic, exploratory & automation.